Identify whether the following equation describes a circle or a p... | Channels for Pearson+

 Intro to Functions & Their Graphs - Online Tutor, Practice Problems & Exam Prep

 Identify whether the following equation describes a circle or a point, or if it doesn't exist.
-In the case of a circle, identify its center and radius; a point, identify the coordinates; otherwise you don't need to write anything more. x2 + y2 + 18x + 18y + 162 = 0
+In the case of a circle, identify its center and radius; a point, identify the coordinates; otherwise you don't need to write anything more. x2 + y2 - 8x + 34y + 301 = 0

 Identify whether the following equation describes a circle or a point, or if it doesn't exist.
-In the case of a circle, identify its center and radius; a point, identify the coordinates; otherwise you don't need to write anything more. x2 + y2 + 18x + 18y + 162 = 0
+In the case of a circle, identify its center and radius; a point, identify the coordinates; otherwise you don't need to write anything more. x2 + y2 - 8x + 34y + 301 = 0